 - Most ladies think hats don’t suit them.
 Totally not true.
 When you put on “the” one, you will know instantly that it belongs to you!

 His ubiquitous use of Swarovski crystals adds high-spirited sparkle to his showstopping pieces.
-“Swarovski crystals are objects of infinite beauty and clarity, delivering a kaleidoscope of colours that bring my Louis Mariette bejewelled headpieces to life.
+“Swarovski crystals are objects of infinite beauty and clarity, delivering a kaleidoscope of colors that bring my Louis Mariette bejeweled headpieces to life.
 The light reflects and illuminates these intricately-cut crystals, making them perfect for the most cutting-edge catwalk.”

 “Being a judge on Britain’s Next Top Model was so exciting and fun!
 I always tried to motivate the girls to stay on top of their dream and reach their goals by staying positive, no matter what!
 It was an emotional rollercoaster of fabulousness, outrageousness, gorgeousness, tantrums, divas, catfights and amazing fashion.
 If I could bottle all this up, I would have a hit perfume!
 It was a magical experience that I cherish and I am grateful to have had such an amazing opportunity.”

 He says the show was a journey of learning about the magnificent energy and positive enthusiasm the girls had for making a career for themselves.
 “It was full of joy, laughter, and tears every day, as you saw girls getting closer to their dreams.
 What I wasn’t expecting was the emotion I would feel when the evictions arrived.
 I guess they all knew the deal, but it still came as a blow.”